fabienr/openbsd-electron/README.md

     <img src=".readme/openbsd-electron.png" alt="OpenBSD + Electron logo" width="256"/>
 </p>

-An effort to port electron (and thus VScode) on OpenBSD.
+An effort to port Electron (and, by extension, VS Code) to OpenBSD.
-It comes with customs modnpm and modyarn modules.
+It includes custom `modnpm` and `modyarn` modules to facilitate the integration of Node-based ports.

-Status : Working, need some more cleaning.
+***Status : Working**, need some more cleaning.*

 ## Electron

-Electron is based on Chromium, thus we share all features with this port.
+Electron is built on Chromium, utilizing the same patches and features as the current port.
-We have OpenBSD support for pledge, unveil and are working on a per application design.
+The implementation includes OpenBSD-specific support for pledge and unveil, with a per-application design.

-Electron is installed only once on the system and all applications have to support this version.
+Electron is installed system-wide with a single installation, and applications should be compatible with this shared version.
-We do not build distfiles, and we do not bundle Electron in each application (we could).
-Each application has its wrapper to start Electron properly with it's configuration and resources.
+Instead of creating distfiles or bundling Electron with individual applications (though technically feasible), each application includes a dedicated wrapper to properly initialize Electron with its specific configuration and resources.

-Fuses are a subject we are working on, we want sensible defaults for all applications.
+*Efforts are underway to implement [fuses](https://www.electronjs.org/docs/latest/tutorial/fuses) support with a single, sensible default.*

-## Node package manager in ports
+## Node packages managers

-When it comes to node package manager, there aren't a lot of options.
+To avoid network usage during the build process, the available options are quite limited:

-* use a pre-made cache to work offline, someone has to distribute this archive
+* Using a pre-made cache for offline functionality, which requires someone to distribute the archive
-* fill the cache before extract, some tool has to be able to insert into the cache
+* Filling the cache before the extraction phase, necessitating a tool to populate the cache
-* extract directly into node_modules, that should be the package manager job and is tricky
+* Extracting directly into node_modules, which should be the package manager's job and is complex to implement

-We think the best solution is to fill the cache before extract.
+*The most viable solution seems to fill the cache before extraction.*

-* Yarn : works well with a simple, flat, directory cache
+* `yarn`: works well with a simple, flat, directory cache
-* Npm : use cacache and also repository API, not only package module
+* `npm`: use cacache and also repository API, not only package module
-* Pnpm : todo
+* `pnpm`: todo
-* Berry : to study
+* `berry`: to study

-Each package manager implements a *lock* file describing all depends and the *node_modules* shape.
+Each package manager generates a lock file that describes all dependencies and the structure of `node_modules`.
-Thus, port-modules have to parse this file in order to generate a *modules.inc* file.
+The `port-modules` tool parses these lock files to produce a `modules.inc` file.

-* moyarn : fill the cache during extract, limited support for Electron ports only
+* `moyarn`: fill the cache during extract, limited support for Electron ports only
-* modnpm : setup node_modules, lightly tested on different kinds of ports
+* `modnpm`: setup node_modules, lightly tested on different kinds of ports

-Our plan is to implement a **cache add** cli for each package manager in hope this could be upstream.
+*The plan is to implement a `cache-add` CLI for each package manager, aiming for upstream adoption.*

-## Main app
+## Ports included

 * VScode : everythings seems to works **without sandboxing**, kerberos support not tested
 * teams-for-linux : screen share, webcam, audio tested ok